-Fig-3 : hammers made of different materials being used to hammer nail
+Fig-3: tools are made of different materials

 Some of the samples, when beaten hard, were flattened whereas some materials broke into pieces or became a powder.

 The materials which can be flattened into thin sheets are called malleable materials.
 Malleability is one of the properties associated with metals.

 What did you observe in the case of iron?
 You may not be able to flatten it but the blacksmith can do it.
 He heats it before beating.
 So we can say that materials differ in the range of their malleability.

 Metals like aluminium, silver and gold are highly malleable.